Bikash2912/Modular-Compute-Memory-Subsystem-Verilog-/README.md

   4. Optional ALU result push to external memory using a stack pointer
   5. Clean handshaking (busy, done) for CPU-style control

-The design was developed and verified module-by-module, then integrated and validated at the top level.
+The design was developed and verified module by module, then integrated and validated at the top level.

 ## Top-Level Functionality